 In this tutorial, we’ll show you how you can edit your robots.txt file with the help of Rank Math.

-1 Why Robots.txt is Important?
+1 Why is Robots.txt Important?

 When search engine crawlers or any bots land on your website, they would first look for the presence of the robots.txt file, as it would contain important instructions on how search engines should crawl your website.